top of page

 What is Raynaud’s Phenomenon?

-Raynaud’s phenomenon is a condition where small blood vessels in the fingers and toes overreact to cold temperatures or stress.
-This leads to episodes of reduced blood flow, causing the affected areas to turn white or blue and feel cold or numb.
+Raynaud’s Phenomenon is a condition in which the small blood vessels in the fingers, toes, and sometimes other extremities overreact to cold temperatures or stress.
+During an episode, blood flow is temporarily reduced, causing affected areas to turn white or blue, feel cold, numb, or tingly.
+When circulation returns, the skin may turn red and throb.

-• Primary Raynaud’s – Occurs on its own, more common and usually mild.
+• Primary Raynaud’s – Occurs on its own, generally mild, and more common.

 Signs & Symptoms